Costs & Financial Aid

 Course fees are charged on a per-credit basis and are the same for resident (Washington state) and non-resident students.
-In addition to these fees, students pay other required fees each quarter, including registration and technology fees.
+In addition to these fees, students pay other required fees each quarter, including registration, U-PASS and technology fees.
 There may be additional costs for textbooks and other course materials.

 Fees are due by the third Friday of the quarter.
 The estimate below is based on 2018–2019 rates and is subject to change without notice.

 Financial Aid and Other Funding

 Students in the program can apply for various forms of financial aid to help cover their educational costs, including federal financial aid, scholarships and loans.
 For more information, visit the fee-based programs page of the Student Financial Aid website.
 Students in fee-based programs are not eligible for tuition exemptions or University grants.

 The Graduate School’s Office of Fellowships & Awards is a resource for students seeking information about fellowships, awards and assistantships.
 The Graduate Funding Information Service assists UW graduate students in their search for funding opportunities for graduate school-related expenses.
 GFIS representatives host workshops, post funding announcements and meet one-on-one with students.